Auspidy/dfsAssignment/README.md

 # dfsAssignment
-Using git as a part of tech as a part of the assignment
+Using git as a part of the assignment